 Our top choice for the best chinchilla food for the money is the Fiesta Variety mix from Kaytee.
 It contains a delicious mix of fruits, vegetables, seeds, and grains to give your chinchilla a wide variety in its diet.
 Chinchillas naturally love to forage, and this mix gives them the different shapes, colors, and textures they would find in the wild.
 It also contains alfalfa grass, which is essential to aid in digestion, and corn, sunflower seeds, carrots, peanuts, and bananas.
 It is also enriched with DHA and omega-3 for your chinchilla’s heart and eye health and prebiotics and probiotics to help with digestion.

 Pellets are usually best for chinchillas, as they won’t be picky about what they are ingesting and thus will get all the essential nutrients.
-While this food does provide a wide variety of choice, your chinchilla may not get all the essential it needs, and this keeps this food from our top spot.
+While this food does provide a wide variety of choice, your chinchilla may not get all the essentials it needs, and this keeps this food from our top spot.
 That said, it is a great option for the occasional treat.

 3. Mazuri Chinchilla Food